 Depending on your commercial cooler and the types of flowers sold, temperatures can be set up to 38 degrees but nothing higher to prevent shortening the merchandise’s shelf life.
 And for flowers that have been removed from their hydrating mixture and placed in a preservative emulsion, refrigerator temperatures should be kept constant at 34 degrees.
 Meeting these ideal climate-controlled storage conditions will prevent flowers from losing their blooms.

-Along with temperature, maintaining ideal humidity levels is crucial to keeping flowers at their freshest.
+Maintaining ideal humidity levels and temperature is crucial to keeping flowers at their freshest.
 Why is humidity so important?
-High humidity means high moisture, which keeps flowers well-hydrated and helps them preserve their shape, colour, and texture in time for deliveries, customer purchases, and made-to-order floral arrangements within the next few days or weeks.
+High humidity means high moisture, which keeps flowers well-hydrated and helps them preserve their shape, color, and texture in time for deliveries, customer purchases, and made-to-order floral arrangements within the next few days or weeks.
 With high humidity and lots of hydration, flower shops can maximize this delicate merchandise’s shelf life and reduce costly inventory losses.

 Clean Your Commercial Floral Cooler

 Floral coolers are designed to store flowers at optimal temperatures and humidity conditions, but their long-term function is only possible with regular cleaning and maintenance.
 A clean, well-maintained commercial cooler is key to keeping flowers fresh and pleasantly scented, and on the outside, glass displays are clear, vibrant, and highly attractive.